sesto-dev/next-prisma-tailwind-ecommerce/README.md

 MAIL_SMTP_VERBOSE = // Boolean, Nodemailer will log details if true
 ```

-Not all of these parameters are required.
-For example if you're using Gmail you only need these parameters:
+Not all of these variables are required.
+For example if you're using Gmail you only need these variables:

 ```shell
 MAIL_SMTP_USER = // Your Gmail Address